crg79700/Shiny_Practice/README.md

-Each branch is a different Shiny App.
+Each branch is a each different Shiny App.